krscoolhub/Python_assingment/README.md

 Q20.
 What are conditional statements in Python?

+# A conditional statement as the name suggests itself, is used to handle conditions in your program.
+These statements guide the program while making decisions based on the conditions encountered by the program.
+Python has 3 key Conditional Statements: if else elif

 Q21.
 What is use of 'if', 'elif' and 'else' keywords?

 Q22.
 Write a code to take the age of person as an input and if age >= 18 display "I can vote".
 If age is < 18 display "I can't vote".